Cruising the NCL Breakaway Review the Highs and Lows

 O’Sheehans

-This 24-hour pub still knocks out of the park with some of the best burgers, wings, and carrot cake on the ship.
+This 24-hour pub still knocks out of the park with some of the ship’s best burgers, wings, and carrot cake.
 I did notice that they had halved the portion size of the carrot cake.
 I even took our photos from a past cruise to compare.
 I love the Wrangler Burger.
 Hubby tried the Reuben sandwich this time and was impressed—it lives up to the hype.

 We only ate lunch here and late at night.
 You can get breakfast here until 11 am on most mornings.
 The menu is bigger for lunch and early dinner, but late at night, the menu is shorter.